MicrosoftDocs/sql-docs/azure-sql/managed-instance/restore-sample-database-quickstart.md

    If you select **Add**, proceed to the next section, [Browse Azure subscription storage containers](#browse-azure-subscription-storage-containers).
 If you use a different method to provide the location of the backup files, skip to [Restore the database](#restore-the-database).

-### Browse Azure subscription storage containers
+#### Browse Azure subscription storage containers

-1. In **Connect to a Microsoft Subscription**, select **Sign in** to sign in to your Azure subscription:
+1. In **Connect to a Microsoft Subscription**, select **Sign in** to sign in to your Azure subscription.

    :::image type="content" source="./media/restore-sample-database-quickstart/restore-wizard-connect-subscription-sign-in.png" alt-text="Screenshot of the Connect to a Microsoft Subscription dialog.
 The Sign In button is called out.":::

-1. Sign in to your Microsoft Account to initiate the session in Azure:
+1. Sign in to your Microsoft Account to initiate the session in Azure.

    :::image type="content" source="./media/restore-sample-database-quickstart/restore-wizard-sign-in-session.png" alt-text="Screenshot of the Sign in to your account dialog.
 The Microsoft logo, a Sign in box, and other U I elements are visible.":::

-1. Select the subscription of the storage account that contains the backup files:
+1. Select the subscription of the storage account that contains the backup files.

    :::image type="content" source="./media/restore-sample-database-quickstart/restore-wizard-select-subscription.png" alt-text="Screenshot of the Connect to a Microsoft Subscription dialog.
 Under Select a subscription to use, the down arrow on the list box is called out.":::

-1. Select the storage account that contains the backup files:
+1. Select the storage account that contains the backup files.

    :::image type="content" source="./media/restore-sample-database-quickstart/restore-wizard-select-storage-account.png" alt-text="Screenshot of the Connect to a Microsoft Subscription dialog.
 The down arrow on the Select Storage Account list box is called out.":::

-1. Select the blob container that contains the backup files:
+1. Select the blob container that contains the backup files.

    :::image type="content" source="./media/restore-sample-database-quickstart/restore-wizard-select-container.png" alt-text="Screenshot of the Connect to a Microsoft Subscription dialog.
 The down arrow on the Select Blob Container list box is called out.":::